conorbell/conorbell/README.md

 ### Howdy 🤠

-<p>I'm Conor, I'm a Fullstack Engineer from Newburgh, NY, currently living in NYC</p>
+<p>I'm Conor, I'm a Software Engineer from Newburgh, NY, currently living in NYC</p>

 #### Tools I code with